ElenaPadgett/ANOVA-Analysis/README.md

 According to R Documentation, the dataset "includes measurements for penguin species, island in Palmer Archipelago, size (flipper length, body mass, bill dimensions), and sex.".
 For full description of variables, type ?penguins

+The book "Advancing into Analytics: From Excel to Python and R" (2021, O'Reilly Media) by George Mount was invaluable reference resource in conducting the analysis.